 All of Joe Gandelman’s shows feature a BIG cast of characters, interaction and his famous Learning Through Laughter® technique.

 Pro-Reading: The joy and importance of reading books (and on computers) stressed throughout.
-Joe Gandelman is an avid, fervent reader and writer and his lifelong love for books and reading comes across — which is why this program is booked heavily at libraries throughtout California and in many schools and even family nights.
+Joe Gandelman is an avid, fervent reader and writer and his lifelong love for books and reading comes across — which is why this program is booked heavily at libraries and schools throughtout California.
+This show is often combined with the Family Nights show for an amazing event.

-Cultural diversity: All the elements of Secrets.
-Joe draws on his experience working and living as a reporter in Asia and Europe, and working as a US-Mexico border reporter to stress the importance, beauty, and cultural enrichment aspects of diversity.
+Cultural diversity: Joe draws on his experience working and living as a reporter in Asia and Europe, and working as a US-Mexico border reporter to stress the importance, beauty, and cultural enrichment aspects of diversity.
 He will touch on his visits to various countries (India, Bangladesh, Iran, Spain, Italy, Greece, England, Israel, Mexico, France, Israel and Afghanistan).
 Anecdotal and statistical info included.
-All the elements of Secrets included, too.
+All the elements of Secrets of Ventriloquism are included in this popular show.

 Endangered Species: Explains the concept, the dangers and what students can do to help out.